Explaining UX to Kindergartners

 Consistency is critical when selecting widgets or placing navigational objects on the user interface.
 A user must be able to complete tasks in an efficient manner; having known navigational or gesture patterns in place creates a seamless user experience.

-4. Pain Points Next, I passed juice boxes around so they could touch and feel a physical object and provide feedback.
+UX Lesson for Kids: Next, I passed juice boxes around so they could touch and feel a physical object and provide feedback.

 As the children tried to sip their juice, I heard a number of comments: